Reparations for slavery in the United States: Additional arguments and opinions

 Steven Greenhut, the western region director for the R Street Institute, has suggested that reparations would make racism worse.

-Republican Senator Mitch McConnell of Kentucky, (who is a descendant of slave owners) while acknowledging that slavery was an "original sin" of the United States, opposes providing reparations because "none of us currently living are responsible."
+Republican senator Mitch McConnell of Kentucky, who is a descendant of slave owners, while acknowledging that slavery was an "original sin" of the United States, opposes providing reparations because he believes "none of us currently living are responsible."

 One publication against reparations is David Horowitz, Uncivil Wars: The Controversy Over Reparations for Slavery (2002).
 Other works that discuss problems with reparations include John Torpey's Making Whole What Has Been Smashed: On Reparations Politics (2006), Alfred Brophy's Reparations Pro and Con (2006), and Nahshon Perez's Freedom from Past Injustices (Edinburgh University Press, 2012).

-Reparations in the U.S. have never gained widespread public support.
+Reparations in the US have never gained widespread public support.
 Often in these conversations, the White reaction is to claim that this is a form of unjustifiable "reverse racism", or that demands for reparations are an example of the "Black refusal to move beyond the memory of slavery".
-A 2020 poll from The Washington Post showed that "63% of Americans don't think the U.S. should pay reparations to the descendants of slaves".
+A 2020 poll from The Washington Post showed that "63% of Americans don't think the US should pay reparations to the descendants of slaves".
 Notably, 82% of Black Americans support reparations, while 75% of White Americans do not.
 Some arguments also highlight the complications behind reparations, such as "not all Black Americans are descendants of slaves" or that the people alive today are not responsible for the harms of slavery.
 Others still argue that reparations will do nothing in the face of racism, and that structural and policy changes would be more effective.
-In the midst of America's racial unrest from 2020 to 2022, these tensions were particularly exposed.
+In the midst of America's racial unrest from 2020 to the present, these tensions were particularly exposed.